Theo Laseroms: Managerial career

 Laseroms did an internship at Ajax in Amsterdam in the 1975–76 season before obtaining his training diploma; a team then consisting of players such as Frank Arnesen, Søren Lerby, Tscheu La Ling and Ruud Geels and was coached by Rinus Michels in his second period.
 Laseroms then started a less successful coaching career with Heracles, Helmond Sport, Vlaardingen '74, Trabzonspor and clubs from Bahrain and Saudi Arabia, among others.

 Death

-Laseroms died of heart attack on 25 April 1991, aged only 51.
+Laseroms died of heart attack on 25 April 1991, aged 51.